Zulko/moviepy/docs/getting_started/updating_to_v2.rst

 - ``moviepy.video.tools.segmenting``
 - ``moviepy.video.io.sliders``

-Miscleanous signature changes
+Miscellaneous signature changes
 ------------------------------

-When updating the API and moving from previous libraries to ``pillow``, some miscleanous changes also happen, meaning some methods signatures may have changed.
+When updating the API and moving from previous libraries to ``pillow``, some miscellaneous changes also happen, meaning some methods signatures may have changed.

 You should check the new signatures if you used any of the following:

-- ``TextClip`` some arguments named have changed and a path to a font file is now needed at object instanciation
+- ``TextClip`` some arguments named have changed and a path to a font file is now needed at object instantiation
 - ``clip.resize`` is now ``clip.resized``
 - ``clip.crop`` is now ``clip.cropped``
 - ``clip.rotate`` is now ``clip.rotated``
 - Any previous ``Clip`` method not starting by ``with_`` now probably start with it

-Why all thoses changes and updating from v1.0 to v2.0?
+Why all these changes and updating from v1.0 to v2.0?
 -------------------------------------------------------

-You may ask yourself why all thoses changes was introduced?
+You may ask yourself why were all these changes introduced?
 The answer is: time.

 MoviePy have seen many evolution since his first release and have became kind of a complex project, with ambitions sometimes too important in regards to available manpower on the development team.
-Over time, as in any project, inconsistencies have been introduced in order to support new functionnalities without breaking current API, and some initial choices no longer reflected the current state of things.
+Over time, as in any project, inconsistencies have been introduced in order to support new functionalities without breaking current API, and some initial choices no longer reflected the current state of things.

 Due to multiple factors, MoviePy have also undergone a long period of time during which the main version distributed through PiPy diverged from the GitHub distributed version, introducing confusion and chaos.

-In a global effort to simplify futur development and limit confusion by providing a unified environment, it has been decided to release a new major version including the many evolutions than happened over the years, which meant breaking changes, and so a new major version released was required.
+In a global effort to simplify future development and limit confusion by providing a unified environment, it has been decided to release a new major version including the many evolutions than happened over the years, which meant breaking changes, and so a new major version released was required.

-For thoses interested in how and why all of thoses things have been decided, you can find a lot of the discussion that went into this in GitHub issues `#1874 <https://github.com/Zulko/moviepy/issues/1874>`_, `#1089 <https://github.com/Zulko/moviepy/issues/1089>`_ and `#2012 <https://github.com/Zulko/moviepy/issues/2012>`_.
+For anyone interested in how and why all of these things have been decided, you can find a lot of the discussion that went into this in GitHub issues `#1874 <https://github.com/Zulko/moviepy/issues/1874>`_, `#1089 <https://github.com/Zulko/moviepy/issues/1089>`_ and `#2012 <https://github.com/Zulko/moviepy/issues/2012>`_.